ben5049/switch-v4-hardware/README.md

 ## Design

-See the [schematic](media/switch_main_v4.pdf) for a block diagram and in depth details.
+See the [schematic](media/switch_main_v4.pdf) for a block diagram and in-depth details.

 The main switch chip is an [SJA1105QEL](https://www.nxp.com/products/SJA1105PQRS) from NXP.
 It is configured via SPI by an [STM32H573IIK3Q](https://www.st.com/resource/en/datasheet/stm32h573ai.pdf).
-The STM32 is also connected by reduced media independant interface (RMII) to the switch so it is able to send and receive management traffic such as Spanning Tree Protocol ([STP](https://en.wikipedia.org/wiki/Spanning_Tree_Protocol)) BPDUs as well as Precision Time Protocol (PTP) packets and diagnostic information.
+The STM32 is also connected by reduced media independent interface (RMII) to the switch so it is able to send and receive management traffic such as Spanning Tree Protocol ([STP](https://en.wikipedia.org/wiki/Spanning_Tree_Protocol)) BPDUs as well as Precision Time Protocol (PTP) packets and diagnostic information.

 The connections for each SJA1105 port are shown below: